wxwern/tofu-ai/behaviour_wiki.md

 # Tofu Behaviour Wiki

-This page documents the general behaviour of the script - which identifies itself as *tofu* by default.
+This page documents the general behaviour of the AI - which identifies itself as *tofu* by default.

 ---
 ## TL;DR